September 7, 2021

 Now about graphics.
 The universal standard these days seems to be a PowerPoint training or equivalent presentation, often with too many words per slide.
 There is little movement.
 Most slides look the same.

-Vary your images and play around with static vs. moving.
+Vary your visuals and play around with static vs. moving elements in your content creation.
 Use things such as cartoons, short films (yes, you can have a video within a video), animations, infographics, and doodles.

 Also, think about the layout and color scheme.
 Even if you are using your organization’s branding, surely there are ways to change that up for your trainees.

-EdApp’s rapid authoring tool makes it easy to include video learning in your training.
-You’ll just need to create a course and then a lesson first to access the authoring tool and the content library.
-There are several options, including uploading your video to the EdApp platform, showing a video hosted on Vimeo, or playing a video hosted on YouTube.
-You can also host multiple videos on EdApp’s Video Collection template, which is useful for comparing different processes or sequences of events which allows learners to experience the videos in a non-linear order.
+EdApp Learning Management System’s (LMS) rapid authoring tool makes it easy to include SCORM-compliant video learning in your instructional design and learning objects.
+You’ll just need to create a self-paced elearning course and then a lesson first to access the authoring tool and the content library.
+There are several options, including uploading your videos like tutorials or demonstrations to the EdApp platform, showing a video hosted on Vimeo, or playing a video hosted on YouTube.
+You can also host multiple videos on EdApp’s Video Collection template, which is useful for comparing different processes or sequences of events and allows learners to experience the videos in a non-linear order.
+This makes course authoring with video much easier and more convenient.
+Perfect for mobile learning and online-learning.

 If videos are optional (uploaded videos only, not hosted ones), you can give your trainees the option to watch or not.
-Otherwise, videos can be played automatically in a variety of ways.
+Otherwise, videos can be played automatically in a variety of ways during your online training.

 To learn more about using videos, including important specs, check out this microlearning blog.